The ILR Application Process: Step by Step (2026)

 How long does the ILR application take to complete online?

 The online form typically takes 1 to 3 hours to complete carefully.
 The total process from submission to decision takes 6 to 8 weeks for standard processing.
 Priority service reduces this to 5 working days, and super priority gives a decision by the end of the next working day.
+This is a common question when navigating the indefinite leave to remain process.

 Do I need to attend an appointment to apply for ILR?

 Yes.
 After submitting the online form and paying the fees, you must attend a biometrics appointment at a UKVCAS (UK Visa and Citizenship Application Services) centre.
 The appointment is to have your fingerprints and photograph taken.
 It usually takes 20 to 30 minutes.
+This is a common question when navigating the indefinite leave to remain process.

 Can I travel while my ILR application is being processed?

 It is strongly advised not to travel internationally while your application is being processed.
 Your existing visa leave is extended while you wait under Section 3C leave, but leaving the UK while your application is pending could complicate your case and is generally discouraged.
+This is a common question when navigating the indefinite leave to remain process.

 What documents do I need to upload for ILR?